gee-community/ee-LandsatLinkr/README.md

 - Add the [landsat linkr repository](https://code.earthengine.google.com/?accept_repo=users/jstnbraaten/modules) to your EE account and save a copy of run_llr_template.js to your landsat linkr project folder

 ### Script Step 1.
 Identity MSS WRS-1 tile ID(s)
 Determine the WRS-1 tile ID for your study area.
 WRS-1 tile IDs refer to the image footprints of the MSS sensor.
 To do this, open your copy of the run script (see above).
-We'll be editing this run script to run the Landsat Linkr workflow for your study area.
+We'll be editing this run script to run the Landsat Linkr workflow in your study area.

 1. In the run script, set LLR_STEP to 1 and run the script:
 ```js
 var LLR_STEP = 1;
 ```
-2. In the map, zoom to your study area and select its location to reveal the WRS-1 tile IDs at that location (this may take a minute or two to load)
+2. In the map, zoom to your study area and use the inspector to reveal the WRS-1 tile IDs at that location (this may take a minute or two to load)
 3. Copy the WRS-1 tile ID from the pop-up window.
-If your study area overlaps with two or more tile footprints, you should note all of the WRS-1 tile IDs and process as many tiles that intersect the study region one at a time – the results can be composited later.
+If your study area overlaps with two or more tile footprints, you should note all of the WRS-1 tile IDs and process each tile that intersects your study region one at a time – the results can be composited later.
 For now, select one WRS-1 tile ID to begin with (you can only process one tile ID at a time).
 4. Paste this WRS-1 tile ID into your run script as the WRS_1_GRANULE variable:
 ```js
 var WRS_1_GRANULE = '049030';